mrthomware/1.Projects/Simple_Calculator_Project/Simple_Calculator_Project_PM/5.Ideas and Brainstorming/Session Overview.md

 - **Expectations**: Set clear expectations for participation, including any preparatory work or materials participants should bring to the session.

 This overview not only sets the stage for a productive brainstorming session but also ensures that all participants are aligned with the session’s objectives and logistics.

+---
+Here's how the session overview template can be applied in the context of the Simple Calculator Project's brainstorming session on enhancing user experience:

+---

+### Session Overview

+#### Objective
+- **Description of the Problem/Topic**:
+  The brainstorming session will focus on identifying ways to enhance the user experience (UX) of the Simple Calculator application.
+The goal is to gather innovative ideas for improving the interface, usability, and overall satisfaction of users.
+This session aims to pinpoint key areas where the calculator can be more intuitive, visually appealing, and efficient, ultimately leading to a better user experience.

+#### Date and Time
+- **Session Date**: October 18, 2024
+- **Start Time**: 10:00 AM
+- **Estimated Duration**: 2 hours

+#### Participants
+- **List of Participants**:
+  - **Jane Smith**: Lead Developer, Facilitator
+  - **John Doe**: Project Manager
+  - **Emily Davis**: Technical Writer
+  - **Sarah Johnson**: QA Lead
+  - **Michael Lee**: UI/UX Designer
+  - **Development Team Members**
+- **Participant Roles**:
+  - **Jane Smith**: Facilitator, leading the session and guiding discussions.
+  - **Michael Lee**: UI/UX Expert, providing insights on design and usability.
+  - **Emily Davis**: Note-taker, documenting ideas and decisions made during the session.

+#### Purpose of the Overview
+- **Guidance for Participants**:
+  This overview is designed to help participants prepare for the brainstorming session by understanding its purpose, timing, and their roles.
+Participants are encouraged to review any relevant UX data or user feedback prior to the session to contribute effectively.
+- **Expectations**:
+  Participants are expected to engage actively, share ideas freely, and collaborate on identifying actionable improvements.
+Any preparatory work, such as reviewing user feedback or current UX designs, should be completed before the session.

+---

+This session overview ensures that all participants are well-prepared and aligned with the objectives and structure of the brainstorming session, setting the stage for productive and focused discussions.
+If you need further adjustments or additional details, feel free to ask!